Saketh-2620/Lawer-appointment-management/README.md

+Functionalites

+1. Boking an appointment (can delete only the future appointents from history)
+2. Every lawyer has fixed slots for a day after which it shows “Appointment not available for this day”
+3. Complete appointment history can be make

+Included description for each appointment so that it'll be easy to add new fields (like documents realted to the appointments etc..)in future

+As the redux store is already setup its easy to scale for adding and deleting new firms and lawyers similar to adding and deleting appointments

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.